tandeshao/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### 4.9.3.
 Preventing duplicate contacts
-Abπ helps to manage duplicates by preventing duplicate contacts of identical name, phone and email when using the `add` and `edit` commands.
+Abπ helps to manage duplicates by preventing duplicate contacts with identical name, phone and email when using the `add` and `edit` commands.

 * Each contact in Abπ is uniquely identified by their name, phone and email, that is, a contact is only considered a duplicate if there already exists a contact in Abπ with the same name, phone and email.
 * The reason why duplicate is considered as such is to provide greater flexibility as different individuals may share the same name, or phone, or even email.